AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 ### Event Handlers

 By default, Axon will use Tracking Event Processors.
-It is possible to change how Handlers are assigned and how processors are configured using the `EventProcessingConfigurer` class of the Configuration API.
+It is possible to change how Handlers are assigned and how processors are configured.

+{% tabs %}
+{% tab title="Axon Configuration API" %}

 The `EventProcessingConfigurer` class defines a number of methods that can be used to define how processors need to be configured.